Health Insurance Basics and Glossary

 Less expensive premiums aren’t necessarily the better option, unless you anticipate a very low-cost year ahead.
 A recent survey conducted by NEA found that people with eczema tend to have increased healthcare utilization compared to those without, including more frequent outpatient doctor visits.
 The annual out-of-pocket cost for eczema management was $600.
 However, 42% of individuals spent $1,000 or more in a year, and 8.5% reported spending $5,000 or more.1

-Flexible spending account (FSA) and health savings account (HSA)
+What is a flexible spending account (FSA) and health savings account (HSA)?

 Many insurance plans come with options to create a savings account that allows you to set aside money on a pre-tax basis to pay for qualified medical expenses.
 After you’ve considered what healthcare costs you anticipate for the upcoming year, you can estimate the amount of money you may want to contribute to one of these accounts for future use: